webgme/webgme/config/README.md

 ##### visualization
 - `config.visualization.decoratorPaths = ['./src/client/decorators']`
  - Array of paths to decorators that should be available.
+- `config.visualization.decoratorToPreload = null`
+ - Array of decorators (by id) that should be downloaded from the server before the editor starts - when set to null all available decorators will be downloaded.
 - `config.visualization.svgDirs = []`
  - Array of paths to directories containing SVG-files that will be copied and made available as SVGs for decorators (`ConstraintIcons` is currently reserved).
 - `config.visualization.visualizerDescriptors = ['../src/client/js/Visualizers.json']`